 As far as this (and the following trope) goes, it's interesting to note that Wilson was a former admirer of Rand's and much of the (quite savage) parody of her work in the novel is probably a kind of Take That against his younger self.
 (Lampshaded when one character mentions that he always believes what he reads absolutely and only later do his critical reasoning powers kick in.)

-Milkman Conspiracy — One Illuminist front works through controlling Discordians and anarchists, while another is lead by the four members of a European teen pop group called "The American Medical Association".
+Milkman Conspiracy — One Illuminati front works through controlling Discordians and anarchists, while another is led by the four members of a European teen pop group called "The American Medical Association".

 Mind Screw — At just about every possible opportunity.
 One of the conspiracies involved even has a plan called "Operation Mindfuck" - a reference to a real life Discordian project with the same name, though the novel's equivalent has greater ambition (or possibly just greater resources).